lsoft/DpdtInject/README.md

 ### Constant

 Constant scope is a scope when the cluster receive an outside-created object.
-Its `Dispose` will not be invoked, because the cluster was not a parent of the constant object.
+Its `Dispose` will not be invoked, because the cluster is not a parent of the constant object.

 ### Custom